lucianux/english/A1/README.md

 #### Much / Many

-Use / We use much/many in negative sentences and questions.
+Use: We use much/many in negative sentences and questions.
 We use many before plural countable nouns and much before uncountable nouns.
 We don’t normally use them in affirmative sentences.
 Examples:
 - There isn’t much coffee in the jar
 - Were there many people at the party?